pliang279/MultiBench/README.md

 ### HCI
 The code for HCI experiments can be found under the `examples/hci` directory.
-Our experiments use the [ENRICO](https://github.com/luileito/enrico) dataset, which contains application screenshots and their UI elements.
+Our experiments use the [ENRICO](https://github.com/luileito/enrico) dataset, which contains application screenshots and their UI layout.
+App screens are classified into 20 different design categories.

 ![](/datasets/enrico/hci.jpg)